rauc/rauc/docs/advanced.rst

 ~~~~~~~~~~~~~~~~

 OpenSSL uses a ``openssl.cnf`` file to define paths to use for signing, default
-parameters for certificaets and additional parameters to be stored during
+parameters for certificates and additional parameters to be stored during
 signing.
 Configuring a CA correctly (and securely) is a complex topic and obviously
 exceeds the scope of this documentation.